pivot-access-ltd/bma-offline-docs/src/maas-terraform-provider-reference-6327.md

 }
 ```

-Subnets are the network backbone of MAAS, and thus provide a number of attributes that can be manipulated to alter the behavior of MAAS.
+Subnets are the network backbone of MAAS, and thus provide a number of attributes that can be manipulated to alter the behaviour of MAAS.

 <a href="#heading--vlan"><h3 id="heading--vlan">VLAN</h3></a>